ow2-proactive/proactive-python-client-examples/README.md

   - `python -m demo_ai_workflows.Iris_Flowers_Classification_Using_Support_Vector_Machines`: Demonstrates SVM usage for Iris species classification.
   - `python -m demo_ai_workflows.Iris_Flowers_Classification_Using_XGBoost`: Leverages XGBoost for Iris species classification.

+## Advanced Examples

+The repository also includes a collection of advanced examples that demonstrate more complex use cases of the ProActive Scheduler, particularly focusing on machine learning workflows.
+These examples illustrate how to set up, configure, and execute sophisticated machine learning models and workflows using the ProActive Python client.

-### In-Depth Example: CIFAR-10 Logistic Regression Classifier
+### CIFAR-10 Logistic Regression Classifier

 The [CIFAR-10 Logistic Regression Classifier](https://github.com/ow2-proactive/ai-examples/tree/master/machine-learning/logistic-regression) example demonstrates how to train and evaluate a logistic regression model on the CIFAR-10 dataset, which is a common benchmark in machine learning for image classification tasks.